-Motions - Amending a Resolution or a proposal

-A Party may request action on a particular subject by making a 'motion'.
-A motion is a formal proposal by a delegation that the assembly take a certain action.
-In Committee I, for example, a Party may make a motion to amend a species proposal.

-Making a point of order

-A 'point of order' is an assertion by a Party that the Chair or another Party is violating a Rule of procedure and a request to have the Rule enforced, or that it wants a certain action to be taken (e.g. adjourning the debate, voting).
-Under Rule 18, a Party directs a point of order to the Chair of the meeting.
+- 20. Motions Amending a Resolution or a proposal A Party may request action on a particular subject by making a 'motion'.
+A motion is a formal proposal by a delegation that the meeting take a certain action.
+In Committee I, for example, a Party may make a motion to amend a species proposal. - 21.
+Making a point of order A 'point of order' is an assertion by a Party that the Chair or another Party is violating a Rule of procedure and a request to have the Rule enforced, or that it wants a certain action to be taken (e.g. adjourning the debate, voting).
+Under Rule 18, a Party directs a point of order to the Chair of the session.
 The Chair must make a decision relating to the point of order before any other action is taken.
 A Party may make a point of order at any time.
 A Party may interrupt a speaker to make a point of order, provided that the point of order relates to a continuing violation of the Rules of Procedure.
 Thus, if the Chair makes a ruling regarding the Rules of Procedure, such as limiting debate or determining the order of voting on species proposals, a Party can make a point of order to ask the Chair to reconsider.
 The Chair must immediately make a decision on the point of order.
 A Party may appeal the decision of the Chair relating to a point of order (see below).

-Appealing decisions of the Chair

-If a Party disagrees with the decision of the Chair on a point of order, the Party may appeal the decision of the Chair.
+It is important to note that observers representing non-Parties and non-governmental agencies and bodies are not entitled to make a point of order. - 22.
+Appealing decisions of the Chair If a Party disagrees with the decision of the Chair on a point of order, the Party may appeal the decision of the Chair.
 A Party appeals the decision of the Chair by stating: "I appeal the decision of the Chair".
 The Chair must immediately put the appeal to a vote (Rule 18.1).
 The Parties must then vote on whether or not to sustain the decision of the Chair.
-The decision of the Chair is affirmed unless a simple majority of the Parties votes to reject the decision of the Chair (Rule 18.1).

-Amending and voting on species proposals

-A proposal to include a species in the Appendices, to transfer a species from one Appendix to another or to delete a species from the Appendices must be submitted by a Party at least 150 days before a CoP [Article XV. paragraph 1 (a), of the Convention; Rule 22.1].
+The decision of the Chair is affirmed unless a simple majority of the Parties votes to reject the decision of the Chair (Rule 18.1). - 23.
+Amending and voting on species proposals A proposal to include a species in the Appendices, to transfer a species from one Appendix to another or to delete a species from the Appendices must be submitted by a Party at least 150 days before a CoP [Article XV, paragraph 1 (a), of the Convention; Rule 22.1].
 The Parties, however, may amend species proposals before approving or rejecting them, a process that raises several questions of procedure.

 The process for approving an amendment to a species proposal differs depending on whether the proponent amends the proposal or another Party proposes to amend it.
 Rule 22.2 allows the proponent to withdraw or amend the proposal to reduce its scope "at any time".
-The use of the phrase "at any time" indicates that a vote is not necessary to amend the proposal at the request of the proponent.
+The use of the phrase "at any time" indicates that a vote is not necessary to amend the proposal in this manner at the request of the proponent.
 In contrast, Rule 23.5 allows any Party to "propose" an amendment, which must be put to a vote.